 The Sixth Edition also features a remapping of the field of environmental communication to reflect both the growing community of scholars and practitioners globally as well as emerging research in new areas such as: disability rights advocacy, Indigenous knowledge, advertising, PSAs, risk desensitization, disinformation campaigns, intranatural communication, projection mapping, digital divide, spreadable media, media conglomerates, audience analysis, brand identity, speculative journalism, Buen Viver, climate refugees, emergency manager effect, a culture-centered public participation framework, and futurity.

 As expected, this edition also engages recent events and trends that have emerged since the last edition, including: fast fashion, global youth climate strikes, anti-science backlash, outdoor retailer advocacy of public lands, declarations of climate emergencies, biodiversity loss, single-use plastic ban controversies, divest & reinvest climate campaigns, fear versus hope appeals, forever chemicals, threats against the right of expression and peaceful assembly, and COVID-19.
 We believe this is the most comprehensive edition yet—and the subject matter remains timely and significant for students from a range of disciplines.

-Three-time president of the Sierra Club, the largest environmental group in the United States, lead author Robert Cox leverages his vast experience to offer insights into the news media, Congress, environmental conflict, advocacy campaigns, and other real-world applications of environmental communication.
-New coauthor Phaedra Pezzullo brings two decades of applied experience working with grassroots environmental justice and health organizations, citizen advisory boards, international climate negotiations, and student-led campaigns, as well as her internationally recognized research on toxic pollution, social injustices, public advocacy, and more.
+Pezzullo continues to bring decades of experiences working with grassroots environmental justice organizations and citizen-state partnerships, as well as internationally recognized research.
+Three-time president of the Sierra Club, the largest environmental nongovernmental group in the United States, Robert Cox leverages his vast experience to offer insights into the news media, Congress, environmental conflict, advocacy campaigns, and other real-world applications of environmental communication.